 When you start your period, you'll notice a spot of blood on your underwear or when you use the bathroom.
 The flow of blood from your vagina is usually light at first and may get heavier for a few days before tapering off.
 The blood may be a brownish color at first and then turn brighter red.
 Your period will usually last 3 to 7 days each month.

 If you have cramps with your period, regular exercise, a heating pad, a warm bath, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may help.
 Be safe with medicines.
 Read and follow all instructions on the label.
-If you are younger than 20, do not take aspirin.
-Aspirin raises the risk of Reye syndrome, a disease that affects the brain and liver.
-If these treatments don't help, talk to your doctor about prescription medicines.

 Your menstrual cycle